Skrylar/ImpromptuModular/README.md

 ### Advanced gate mode<a id="advanced-gate-mode-ps"></a>

 For a video introduction to the advanced gate mode, please see Omri Cohen's [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
+As of version 0.6.12, the keyboard mode (to enter notes vs gate types) can be set explicitly using the two small LED buttons above the keyboard, instead of the temporary editing time that was activated when a gate was turned on (previous versions).

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
 In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

 In the advanced gate mode, the Gate1 and Gate2 lights will be a different color, and the onboard keyboard can be used not only to enter note values, but also to select one of the 12 types of gates for a given step.
+To enter gates, make sure the LED button located right above the E and F keys is activated (pressing this button multiple times alternates between gate 1 and gate 2); to enter notes again, press the LED button above the B key.
 Advanced gates can only be set while in Seq mode and when the sequencer is stopped.
 Here are the different gate types and their minimum PPS requirements.

 ![IM](res/img/AdvancedGateDetails.jpg)

 All PPS settings will work for the half and full gates (the D and F keys) as well as triggers (the B key).
 A full gate remains high during the entire step, and if the next step's gate is active, then the gate continues without interruption into that next step.
 When PPS requirements are not met, the sequencer will not allow invalid gate types to be entered on the keyboard.
 For example, if PPS is set to 6, then the 75% gate (the E key) can not be selected.
 Selecting a PPS value of 12 or 24 will ensure that all gate types can be used (i.e. that all PPS requirements are met irrespective of the gate type chosen).

-The gate type for a given step can be selected during a short time interval after a given gate has just been turned on using the Gate1 or Gate2 buttons.
-If a gate is already turned on and its gate type is to be edited, clicking the gate button twice will allow it to be edited while keeping it in the same state.
-The onboard keyboard will temporarily show a yellow/orange light corresponding to the current gate type for that step; during this time the gate type can be changed.

-Since the editing time for the advanced gate mode is kept rather short (4s), holding the Gate2 button for 2s will set that default time interval to 400s.
-Holding Gate1 for 2s will revert to the default time of 4s.
-The extended time feature is useful when the gate modes for multiple steps of a sequence are to be editied or reviewed in a single pass, for example.

 ### Cross paste<a id="cross-paste-ps"></a>